Capital: Ankara

 Türkiye is surrounded by four seas which give the country a rich and diverse coastline that supports many economic activities.
 With a total available water surface area of 26 million ha and rivers with a total length of 177 714 km, Türkiye has all the natural resources necessary for fish production.

-Inland capture fisheries produced about 32 145 tonnes in 2017, continuing the decreasing trend in catches seen over the past several years.
-The most important species are inci kefali (tarek) and gibel carp, which together make up half the production.
-Other important species are sand smelt, mullets common carp and land snail.
+Inland capture fisheries produced about 33 256 tonnes in 2022, continuing the decreasing trend in catches seen over the past several years.
+The most important species are tarek (Alburnus tarichi) and Prussian carp (Carassius gibelio), which together make up half the production.
+Other important species are sand smelt (Atherina presbyter), mullets, and common carp.

 Aquaculture

-In 2016, Türkiye was the largest producer of farmed sea bass in the world and also the largest exporter of sea bass products globally.
-Nearly all the extra-EU imports of sea bass come from Türkiye.
-Türkiye is also one of the largest producers of sea bream in the world.
+Türkiye is one of the largest producers of farmed sea bass in the world, the largest exporter of sea bass products globally, and one of the largest producers of sea bream in the world.
+Nearly all the extra-EU imports of sea bass, and most of extra-EU sea bream come from Türkiye.

 Sea bass, together with sea bream culture is carried out in provinces located on the coast of the Aegean Sea.
 Türkiye also has a tuna ranching industry which catches and fattens tuna for the Japanese market.
 Whereas marine aquaculture production mostly depends on cage farming, freshwater production is carried out mostly in land-based units extracting water from rivers, but also in cages set in lakes and hydro-electric or irrigation dams.

-The number of vertically integrated groups operating their own hatcheries, fish feed plants, fish farms, and processing and packaging facilities is increasing constantly.
-In 2017, there were 1 881 inland and 427 marine aquaculture facilities employing 10 500 persons.
+The number of vertically integrated groups operating their own hatcheries, fish feed plants, fish farms, and processing and packaging facilities is increasing steadily.

 Consumption

-Although, it is surrounded by seas, fish consumption in Türkiye is low and is only half of the world average and one third of the average consumption in the EU.
+Although, it is surrounded by seas, fish consumption in Türkiye is low and is only half of the world average and one third of the average consumption in Europe.
 Trout and sea bass are popular in the Mediterranean region.
 In eastern Türkiye, anchovy is the preferred fish, followed by trout.
-The Marmara and Aegean regions are the leading areas as far as level and variety of fish consumption are concerned.
+The Marmara and Aegean regions are the leading areas as far as volume and variety of fish consumption are concerned.

-Turkish consumers have historically preferred meat products, and fish consumption differs between the regions.
-Whereas the fish consumption is little in inland areas, it is more predominant in coastal areas.
-Per capita consumption in 2017 was 5.5 kg, this was a slight increase from 2016, however, there has been a general negative trend in consumption with a decrease of 2.5 kg or 32% since the turn of the century.
+Turkish consumers have historically preferred non-fish meat products, and fish consumption differs between the regions.
+Whereas fish consumption is low in inland areas, it is more predominant in coastal areas.
+Fish consumption is influenced not only by the local habits, but also by the availability and price of the products, and by consumer purchasing power.
+Per capita consumption in 2022 was estimated at 7.3 kg – or 12% increase compared to the previous year.

 Challenges

-Conflicts between the marine aquaculture sector and other users of the coast, such as the tourism industry, were reduced significantly when fish farms were reallocated offshore.
-This move contributed to a growth in aquaculture production, which is projected to increase further to 600 000 tonnes, including trout, in 2023 with the help of freshwater cage production, the recent construction of dams and designation of the new marine aquaculture areas.
+Conflicts between the marine aquaculture sector and other users of the coast, such as the tourism industry, were reduced significantly when fish farms were relocated offshore.
+This move contributed to a growth in aquaculture production, which by 2023 is projected to increase further to 600 000 tonnes, including trout, with the help of freshwater cage production, the recent construction of dams and designation of the new marine aquaculture areas.

 Well-developed research infrastructure, comprising a network of faculties, departments, and laboratories at universities with links to the industry, provide a wealth of “know-how” as well as a supply of educated employees to promote the growth of the sector.
 New sectors like mussel and shrimp farming, which the government is keen to develop, will also play a role in the overall expansion in production.
 Certification to standards such as Global G.A.P, Friend of the Sea, and ISO 14000 are becoming widespread.